H0LYunblokr/H0LYunblokr/README.md

-- 👋 Hi, I’m @MoonCST!
+- 👋 Hi, I’m Copium!
-- 👀 I’m interested in Web development!
+- 👀 I’m interested in Fucking shit up on accident.
-- 🌱 I’m currently learning HTML, CSS, and soon JavaScript.
+- 🌱 I’m currently learning JS, Java, Python, Etc.
-- 💞️ I’m looking to collaborate on nothing currently.
+- 💞️ I’m looking to collaborate on EVERYTHING Currently.
+[HMU ILL HELP YOU OUT!!!]
-- 📫 How to reach me, my discord was taken down, so you can email me soon when i setup a business email.
+- 📫 How to reach me, my discord was taken down, so you can email me @ VecksMinecraft@outlook.com [some rando microsoft account i setup]